rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 can use out of the box.
 This means you could use Cinder itself for storage (using its LVM and ISCSI drivers) or you could write a *Cinder compliant* storage-service to suit your own needs.
-(If you're already familiar with Openstack, you'll recognize this same pluggable nature in the virt and network layers as well.)
+(If you're already familiar with Openstack, you'll recognize this same plugin pattern used most across projects.)

 Second, Cinder does not understand compute, but compute understands Cinder.
-This means, areas where volumes and compute interesect, like in the attaching or detaching of volumes, are the responsibility of Nova:  to use Cinder with Nova, you will have to use both `cinderclient` to create the volume, and then `novaclient` to attach it.
+This means areas where volumes and compute intersect, like in the attaching or detaching of volumes, are the responsibility of Nova:  to use Cinder with Nova, you will have to use both `cinderclient` to create the volume, and then `novaclient` to attach it.